Mandavi

 Mandavi (मांडवी) is a princess of Videha in the Hindu epic Ramayana.
-She is the wife of Bharata and is considered an incarnation of the conch shell of goddess Lakshmi.
+She is the wife of Bharata and is considered an incarnation of the shankha (conch shell) of goddess Lakshmi.
 Mandavi is known for her sacrifice and perseverance.

 Etymology

 The name Mandavi is of Sanskrit origin.
 Her name means 'fit and competent'.

 Legend

 Birth

 Sunayana and Chandrabhaga, the wives of Janaka and Kushadhvaja, gave birth to Urmila and Mandavi.
 Chandrabhaga later gave birth to her second daughter and Mandavi's younger sister, Shrutakirti.
 She is considered as the incarnation of Lakshmi's conch shell.
 Her father was the ruler of Samkasya, but Mandavi and Shrutakirti were brought up in Mithila, along with Sita and Urmila.

 Marriage to Bharata

 After Rama won the hand of Sita at her svayamvara, his father, King Dasharatha arrived in Mithila for his son's wedding.
 King Dasharatha noticed that Lakshmana had feelings for Urmila, but according to tradition, Bharata and Mandavi had to marry first.
 King Dasharatha arranged for Bharata to marry Mandavi and for Shatrughna to marry Shrutakirti, allowing Lakshmana to marry Urmila.
 Ultimately, all four sisters married the four brothers, strengthening the alliance between the kingdoms.
 The wedding ceremony was conducted under the guidance of Shatananda.

 Mandavi and Bharata had two sons named Taksha and Pushkala.
 While, Taksha founded the city of Taksha-sila, to the east of Indus, Pushkala founded Pushkala-vati, to the west of the Indus.